The Cube (film): Plot

 A prisoner named Watson enters the Cube having escaped from his Cube.
 He notices that the Man hasn't been here for long while mentioning how his Cube had squares while the Man's Cube has rectangles.
-Watson tells the Man that he had to tell how many times has passed by making marks in his thumbnail which didn't work when he lost his thumbnails.
 Watson decides to return to his Cube to see if he left anything behind.
-When the Man states that if he re-enters his Cube where he won't get out again, Watson ranted about having to depend on the squares.
-Watson decides to go back to his Cube.
 When Mr. Thomas enters asking if someone else was in his Cube, the Man states that there was a visitor.
-Mr. Thomas states that other visitor was acting and introduces him to Jack Van Evera who asks Mr. Thomas if they can take out the part about the thumbnails.
+Mr. Thomas states that the other visitor was acting and introduces him to Jack Van Evera.
 As they leave, Jack asks Mr. Thomas what the rest of these Cubes are for anyway.
-Before leaving, Mr. Thomas states "He was only kidding.
+Before leaving, Mr. Thomas states, "He was only kidding.
 You know that."

 A seductress named Cora enters as a couch and a liquor cabinet suddenly appear.
 Cora states that she always comes to the Cube.
 The Man sits down on the couch.
 As they make out, a physician named Dr. Bradowski enters with Dr. Bingham (Moe Margolese) and a nurse (Jean Christopher) run some medical tests on the Man while Cora leaves.
 The doctors tell the Man his results before leaving to tend to a platypus.

 A professor enters stating that him being here is either part of a teleplay or he's hallucinating.
 He even shows him the ending with him in the Cube with a girl before leaving.

-A black militant (Don Crawford) enters where he finds the Man's Cube is all white thinking that it's a mausoleum for whiteness while claiming that the Man will die in the Cube.
-The Man claims that this isn't his place and had nothing to do with the Cube's construction.
-When the black militant wants the Man to go out the door, the Man states that he can't since it's the black militant's door.
+A black militant (Don Crawford) enters.
+When he wants the Man to go out the door, the Man states that he can't since it is the black militant's door.
 The black militant then leaves quoting "You make me sick".

 A classy party manifests in the Man's cube.
 When Mr. Thomas arrives offering tonic to the guests, the Man tries to get some only to be blocked by a barrier.
 A female partygoer named Mrs. Stratton (Alice Hill) exclaims that Mr. Thomas is projected and states that nobody having a party in the Man's Cube is real.
 The image of the party then disappears as it shows the Man on his stool.